cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-analog-0-to-10v.md

 For me the Horter I2HAA reacted at `0x58` and the Aptinex reacted at `0x64`.

 The best way to see how the Horter I2HAA is programmed is to read the [I2C-Analog Output 4 Kanäle 0-10V 10 Bit](https://www.horter.de/blog/i2c-analog-output-4-kanaele-10-bit/) blog post.
-For the aptinex device you will have to download their library from their web-site and look at the code.
+For the Aptinex device you will have to download their library from their web-site and look at the code.

 When you search for I2C and Raspberry Pi you automatically get directed to the `smbus` library.
 Only after a lot of failed attempts and a lot of